optionalg/puppet-enterprise-pipeline-plugin/README.md

 * credentials - ID of the Jenkins Secret text credentials.
 String.
 Required if puppet.credentials not used
 * concurrency - Level of maximum concurrency when issuing Puppet runs.
 Defaults to unlimited.
 Integer.
 * noop - Whether to run Puppet in noop mode.
 Defaults to false.
 Boolean
+* reports - The type of reports you'd like to be printed to Jenkins console.
+See options below Example section.
+Defaults to nodeSummary.
+Array of Strings.

 **Puppet Enterprise 2016.2 - 2016.3 Parameters**
 The following parameters should be used with Puppet Enterprise 2016.2 - 2016.3 for definining the job's run target.